Dr. Pantelis Polychronidis, Pianist

 polychronidis@mdw.ac.at

 He received his Bachelor in Musical Studies from the University of Athens with emphasis on ethnomusicology and historical musicology.
-He obtained his M.A. in Solo Piano and Collaborative Piano from Bowling Green State University, Ohio.
-Next, he studied with Martin Katz at the University of Michigan where he was awarded his Doctorate of Musical Arts (DMA) in Collaborative Piano.
-While at Michigan he accompanied the studio classes of George Shirley and the late Shirley Verrett.
+He obtained his M.A. in Solo Piano and Collaborative Piano with Maxim Mogilevsky from Bowling Green State University, Ohio.
+Pantelis holds a Doctorate of Musical Arts (DMA) in Collaborative Piano (opera coaching, Lied accompaniment and chamber music) from the University of Michigan, where he studied with Martin Katz.
+While at Michigan he accompanied the studio class of the late Shirley Verrett.
 During his U.S. studies Dr. Polychronidis was supported by a Fulbright and an Onassis scholarship.
-He has completed two Postdoctoral Programs at the University for Music and Performing Arts in Vienna, in Lied accompanying and Chamber music, with Charles Spencer and Roswitha Heintze respectively.
+He has completed two Postdoctoral Programs at the University for Music and Performing Arts in Vienna, in Lied accompaniment and Chamber music, with Charles Spencer and Roswitha Heintze respectively.